Jahmir Hyka: Early career and Norway

 Hyka joined local side Dinamo Tirana at the age of 12, where he played for the youth teams for four years, until he made it to the first team at 2004.
 He was being tracked by a number of European clubs despite never having made a competitive appearance for Dinamo Tirana before joining Norwegian side Rosenborg BK in 2005 on loan.
 At Rosenborg, Hyka did not manage to break through into the first team, failing to make a single league appearance, only featuring twice as an unused substitute in August and September 2006.

 Greece and return to Albania

 In 2007, Hyka left Dinamo Tirana to sign with Greek club Olympiacos for a fee of €600,000.
 At Olympiakos, he found opportunities in the first team limited and so he moved on loan to KF Tirana, the then champions of the 2006–07 Albanian Superliga in time for the 2007–08 season.

 Back in Tirana, Hyka played 32 games, scoring two goals and his good form did not go unnoticed.
 Croatian side Dinamo Zagreb showed interest and Hyka was close to a move.

 Mainz

-In June 2008, Hyka signed a three-year deal with German side 1.
-FSV Mainz 05.
+In June 2008, Hyka signed a three-year deal with German side Mainz 05.